 ‘Tis the season for family visits—which means your in-laws might be on their way into town as we speak!
 It’s also the time of year for long-term, overnight stays, and those stays can bring a serious dose of stress with them.
 Whether you’re hosting the holidays at your home for the first time or are a seasoned pro who still gets a little antsy as the calendar (and guest rooms!) fill up, these tips will help make sure the visit is smooth sailing, and keep your overnight guests feeling comfortable and cared for.

+"First holidays with the in-laws can be a bit of a shocker for newly-married couples," commiserates John Duffy, Ph.D., licensed clinical psychologist and author of The Available Parent.
 Not only can close quarters suddenly feel cramped, he says, but privacy now comes at a premium.
 "Plus, the holidays are an emotionally-charged time for most people," Duffy points out.
 "Holiday traditions may clash, power struggles may ensue, and losses may be felt."
-But you can flawlessly host your in-laws and impress them in the process with these expert tips.
+But don’t let last year’s fiasco get you down.
+Follow these tips to be the best possible hosts.

-Make their guest room a getaway.
+Make the guest room a getaway.